 However, the company later reportedly adjusted its plans, opting to release 215 workers on 11 January 2018 instead, just after the 2017 holiday season.
 Company spokesperson Michelle Caldwell told us in a statement:

 Notices provided last week are consistent with our previously announced plans regarding our Indianapolis facility.
 We continue to actively engage with our workers and the community to provide impacted employees with both the time and opportunity for a smooth transition.

-However, since November, the company has backtracked on that estimate; on its Twitter account, the company revised “more than 1,000 jobs” to “close to 1,000 jobs”; and it admitted that its initial figure included 300 administrative positions at another location that were never in danger of being eliminated.
+However, the company backtracked on that estimate; on its Twitter account, the company revised “more than 1,000 jobs” to “close to 1,000 jobs”; and it admitted that its initial figure included 300 administrative positions at another location that were never in danger of being eliminated.
 In reality, only 800 of those positions were to be kept in Indiana.

 The air-conditioner maker and its employees first garnered national attention in February 2016, when Carrier President Chris Nelson appeared on video announcing that the company would move the Indianapolis plant’s operations to Monterrey, Mexico, between 2017 and 2019; the move potentially affected an estimated 1,400 workers.
 Nelson said at the time:

 I want to be clear: this is strictly a business decision, and by no means reflects on the performance of this facility or any individual in it.

 Trump vowed during his campaign that he would stop the move, saying during an April 2016 speech:

 Here’s what’s going to happen: I’ll get a call from the head of Carrier and he’ll say, ‘Mr. President, we’ve decided to stay in the United States.
 That’s what’s going to happen — 100 percent.